sohjnthn/For-own-learning/README.md

 2. For Python, if we refer to the Google Search - AI Overview, to try to run one single page JavaScript class (any other import and non-import statements for the other two page JavaScript files need to be commented out) in a single async function via the main JavaScript file, the screenshot images are displayed if the html report is opened via File Explorer, with a web browser.

 3. For Python, if we refer to the Google Search - AI Overview, to try to run the three separate page JavaScript classes in a single async function via the main JavaScript file, the three Google Chrome web browser windows (each with one single web browser tab) are run at the same time, *only* the screenshot images are displayed if the html report is opened via File Explorer, with a web browser, for the first Page JavaScript file.
-The second and third page JavaScript classes' html reports do not display the screenshot images.
+The second and third page JavaScript classes' html reports do not display the screenshot images (even if for loops are used to attempt to have separate function start timings).

 =